 A bathroom door that swings outward is going to block the hallway.
 If there are bedrooms on either side of the bathroom, this is an inconvenience for all household members.

-It is also inconvenient and frustrating to have a bathroom door that swings outward in a short or narrow space.
+Having a bathroom door that swings outward in a short or narrow space is also inconvenient and frustrating.
 If you open the door too hard or fast, the door may hit and damage the wall of the hallway.

 2. Creates A Safer Home Environment